Juan-Jones/earnonlinemoney/content/blog/most-successful-podcasts.md

 * Genre: Society and Culture
 * Estimated Earnings: $8 million annually

-Overview: Hosted by former First Lady Michelle Obama, the podcast explores personal and social issues through conversations with guests, including her family, friends, and colleagues.
+Hosted by former First Lady Michelle Obama, the podcast explores personal and social issues through conversations with guests, including her family, friends, and colleagues.
 The show's inspirational and insightful content has resonated with a wide audience.

 Earnings Breakdown: The podcast's earnings come from a lucrative deal with Spotify, sponsorships, and cross-promotional opportunities with other projects and initiatives led by Michelle Obama.